ABQFilmTour/ABQFIlmTourBackend/docs/rest/api.md

 ### <a name="patch"></a>PATCH

-Patches a google user
+Modifies a user.

-Patches a user.
-This will overwrite everything. if just changing one field all other current fields must be included.
+Admin access only.
+Patches a user from the users endpoint.
+All data will be overwritten - current fields to stay the same must be included as well.
+Can be used to ban or unban a user.